HongDucAnhNguyen/Shower-Thoughts-2.0/README.md

 <p>Clone down this repository.
 You will need node and npm installed globally on your machine.

 1/ Installation:
-npm install
+Create mongo account, set up your database and add MONGODB_URI to your .env npm install

 2/ To Start Client Side: